stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 * Due to {{ site.data.dungeon.udm.ancient_dynamo }}, the boss must be stunned to counter {{ site.data.dungeon.udm.titanic_empowerment }} at 100 energy.
 * The tank must kite the boss through {{ site.data.dungeon.udm.resonating_orb }} to get rid of {{ site.data.dungeon.udm.inexorable }} and eventually stun it.
 * You must dodge {{ site.data.dungeon.udm.resonating_orb }} at all cost or you will be unable to stun the boss.
 Try to stay close to the tank to bait the orbs close enough.
 * {{ site.data.dungeon.udm.crushing_stomp }} will deal physical damage and knock you back.
 Stay clear of {{ site.data.dungeon.udm.resonating_orb }} and use a defensive as needed.
-This is a good place to use {{ site.data.talent.stoneskin_totem }} if talented. *TODO: Check if this spelllocks or is just a knockback.*
+This is a good place to use {{ site.data.talent.stoneskin_totem }} if talented. *TODO: Check if this spell-locks or is just a knockback.*
 * {{ site.data.dungeon.udm.unrelenting }} makes the fight scaling over time each time you stun the boss, be sure to use your defensives on {{ site.data.dungeon.udm.crushing_stomp }} at higher stack.

 <hr>